 Our guide is here to give you the assistance you need.
-In this article, we show you which kinds of questions you can plan on getting asked as you make your way through the blasted job-hunting landscape.
-Your whiteboard questions will test your coding knowledge without allowing you to rely on automation or other shortcuts.
+In this article, we show you which kinds of questions you can plan on answering as you make your way through these technical job interviews.
+Your whiteboard questions will test your coding knowledge.
+You won’t be able to rely on automation or other shortcuts.

 Be Ready for Conceptual Questions

-Prepare Yourself to Do Some Coding
+Prepare Yourself to Do Some Whiteboard Coding

-You’re applying for a programming gig, and so it’s natural for them to want to see if you can, you know, program some stuff.
-When you’re in the interview, don’t be surprised to get some questions designed to test the depth and breadth of your programming skills.
-You’ll have to be ready to do some quick and accurate coding on the spot if you want to kick the competition’s collective butt and get the job offers.
+It’s natural for companies to want to see a demonstration of your abilities.
+When you’re in the interview, don’t be surprised if you get some questions designed to test the depth and scope of your programming skills.
+Use your free time to do some quick and accurate coding practice to prepare for the interview.
+So grab a pencil and a piece of paper and get practicing!

 Do you have any favorite sample whiteboard interview questions?
 Let us know your thoughts in our comments section below.

 About us: Career Karma is a platform designed to help job seekers find, research, and connect with job training programs to advance their careers.
 Learn about the CK publication.